-Enter the number of Improvement Notices issued to the accredited contractor on non-scheme projects with a value of \$4 million or more (where the accredited contractor was the head contractor) during the reporting period.
-Enter the number "0" if you had none.
+If you select "Yes," please enter the number of Improvement Notices issued to the accredited contractor on non-scheme projects with a value of \$4 million or more (where the accredited contractor was the head contractor) during the reporting period.
 When completing this section, the number of notices for the period must include all notices issued to either the accredited contractor or any subcontractors of the accredited contractor working on site during the reporting period.